Lifileucel

 Lifileucel, sold under the brand name Amtagvi, is an adoptive T cell therapy used for the treatment of melanoma.

 Specifically, lifileucel is a tumor-derived T cell immunotherapy composed of a recipient's own T cells (autologous).
 A portion of the recipient's tumor tissue is removed during a surgical procedure prior to treatment.
 The recipient's T cells (the tumor-infiltrating lymphocytes) are separated from the tumor tissue, multiplied and then infused into the recipient in a single dose.
 T cells are a type of cell that helps the immune system fight cancer and infections.

-The most common adverse reactions include chills, fever, fatigue, tachycardia (abnormally fast heart rate), diarrhea, febrile neutropenia (fever associated with a low level of certain white blood cells), edema (swelling due to buildup of fluid in body tissues), rash, hypotension, hair loss, infection, hypoxia (abnormally low oxygen levels in the body) and feeling short of breath.
+The most common adverse reactions include chills, fever, fatigue, tachycardia (abnormally fast heart rate), diarrhea, febrile neutropenia (fever associated with a low level of certain white blood cells), edema (swelling due to buildup of fluid in body tissues), rash, hypotension, hair loss, infection, hypoxia (abnormally low oxygen levels in the body) and shortness of breath.

 Lifileucel is the first tumor-derived T cell immunotherapy approved by the US Food and Drug Administration.
 It was approved for medical use in the United States in February 2024.